rackerlabs/rackspace-how-to/content/cloud-files/troubleshooting-cdn-not-refreshing-issues.md

 product_url: cloud-files
 ---

-This article is meant to assist with issues in which customers are experiencing Cloud Files issues in which the files on the CDN do not appear to be refreshing properly.
+This article is to assist you if you are experiencing Cloud Files issues in which the files on the CDN do not appear to be refreshing properly.
-As Managed Infrastructure customers administer services on their end, this article will assist in diagnosing if the Cloud Files issue should be remedied from the customer side, or if the issue is something that should be escalated to a member of Rackspace support, additionally pointing out helpful pieces of information that can be included when creating a ticket to receive an expedited response.

 ### Check Rackspace status